Bullying Doesn’t Only Happen in the Playground

 Behaviour from employers or managers/supervisors needs to set an example for other employees, so people within positions of power should pave the way for acceptable behaviour.

-Final thought: how many organisations actively recruit to their values and take great pride in stating that they are a “values-led organisation”?
+How many organisations actively recruit to their values and take great pride in stating that they are a “values-led organisation”?
 This needs to be maintained throughout the entire employee experience and not just when attracting new people.
-No organisation would ever consider stating one of their values as “bullying” or just being plain “unkind” to each other, so creating and implementing a workplace culture that truly reflects your values requires living and breathing it every day!
+No organisation would ever consider stating one of their values as “bullying” or just being plain “unkind” to each other, so creating and implementing a company culture that truly reflects your values requires living and breathing it every day!